talister/photometrypipeline/doc/install.rst

 Software Requirements
 .....................

-PP requires `git`_ for the installation, a number of non-standard Python modules (either Python2 or Python3; available from the `Python Package Index`_ through `pip`_):
+PP only runs on Python 3.
+It furthermore requires requires `git`_, a number of non-standard Python modules (available from the `Python Package Index`_ through `pip`_):

 * `numpy`_